Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/5-XCMP-and-Blockspace/XCMP_Slides.md

 This lesson is meant to communicate the underlying protocols and mechanics by which messages are sent and received.

-In practice, using these mechanisms in a parachain with Cumulus is simple and is abstracted by XCM utilities, covered in the next module.
+In practice, using these mechanisms in a parachain with Cumulus is simple and is abstracted by Cumulus pallets & XCM utilities, covered in the next lessons.

 ---